nextui-org/nextui/.changeset/dull-bags-divide.md

 "@nextui-org/select": patch
 ---

-The PR updates label placement in select components to use shouldLabelBeOutside instead of isOutsideLeft, resolving multiline label placement issues (#3841).
+update label placement in Select to use `shouldLabelBeOutside` instead of `isOutsideLeft`, resolving multiline label placement issues (#3841).